It doesn’t really make sense.

 One address, two accounts?

-An email address uniquely identifies your email account, so it’s not possible to have it have more than one.
+An email address uniquely identifies your email account, so it’s not possible to have one account with more than one email address.
 Depending on the problem being solved, an additional account, or filters and rules in your email interface, can help organize and route email appropriately.

 Your email address is the ID for your email account